RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 ## Notes, Slide Text, Optional Readings

-### Who Regulates Lawyers?
+## Who Regulates Lawyers?

-The state’s highest court.
+The state's highest court.
 Not Congress.
 Not the legisature.
 Not the ABA.
 The Supreme Court of each State.

 By and large, lawyers must abide by most of the same laws that govern everybody else.
 But a statute purporting to explicitly regulate the legal profession would violate the Separation of Powers doctrine.